Mutares: La Meusienne (2017)

 La Meusienne is a manufacturer of corrosion-resistant stainless steel tubes.

 The company has a factory in Ancerville and a distribution centre in Annecy, France, where it has around 170 employees.

-Mutares acquired the steel pipe business of the international Aperam Group in April 2017 and returned the traditional name of La Meusienne to the Company.
+Mutares acquired the steel pipe business of the international Aperam Group in April 2017 and returned the traditional name of La Meusienne to the company.

 Donges Group (2017)

 Donges Group is a leading full-service provider for bridge and steel constructions as well as roof and facade systems.

-Donges Group comprises Donges SteelTec GmbH, one of Germany’s steel construction and bridge construction companies and Kalzip Group, a manufacturer of Aluminium roof and facade systems, as well as Normek Oy, one of the companies for structural steelwork and facade in northern Europe and FDT FlachdachTechnologie, a german manufacturer for flat roof systems.
-The Group has locations in Germany, France, Spain, Italy, UK, Finland, Sweden, Singapore, India and Dubai.
+Donges Group comprises Donges SteelTec GmbH, one of Germany's steel construction and bridge construction companies and Kalzip Group, a manufacturer of Aluminium roof and facade systems, as well as Normek Oy, one of the companies for structural steelwork and facade in northern Europe and FDT FlachdachTechnologie, a German manufacturer for flat roof systems.
+The group has locations in Germany, France, Spain, Italy, UK, Finland, Sweden, Singapore, India and Dubai.

 The combined product portfolio of Donges, Kalzip, Normek and FDT comprises steel bridges for road, rail and footway construction, engineering and industrial steel construction for buildings, aluminium roof and facades for new projects or refurbishments, as well as structural steelwork, facades made of glass and flat roof systems.

 Recent reference projects include the Danube Bridge in Linz, the launch table for the Ariane 6 rocket for ESA, the roof refurbishment of Wembley Stadium in London and the partial construction of the logistics and ferry terminal in Lübeck.

 Mutares acquired the bridge and building construction specialist Donges SteelTec from Japanese Mitsubishi Hitachi Power Systems in October 2017.
 Kalzip Group was acquired by Donges Group as a strategic add-on in October 2018 from Tata Steel Europe.
 The add-on Acquisition of Normek Oy was finalized in February 2019 and was bought from Intera Fund I Ky and private shareholders.
-In March 2019 the FDT was acquired as third strategic add-on for the Group from a private holder.
+In March 2019 the FDT was acquired as third strategic add-on for the group from a private holder.

-Gemini Rail Group (2018)
+Gemini Rail Group

 Gemini Rail Services UK and Gemini Rail Technology UK form the Gemini Rail Group, a provider of a wide range of component and vehicle overhaul services to rolling stock owners and train operating companies across the UK and Ireland.

 The group is specialized in vehicle overhaul, refurbishment, modernization, upgrading, incident repairs and wheelset overhaul as well as a globally active integrator of electrical traction systems to leading rail vehicle owners.
 Furthermore, it offers engineering consulting like turnkey solutions for refurbishment and modernization for domestic and international rolling stock providers, as well as project management and system integration.

-In the UK, Gemini Rail Group operates from Birmingham, Wolverton and Springburn with approx. 700 employees.
+In the UK, Gemini Rail Group operates from Birmingham, Wolverhampton and Glasgow with approximately 700 employees.

-Glasgow Works(2018)
+Glasgow Works (2018)

 Mutares acquired the group in November 2018 from brake specialist Knorr-Bremse.

+EFACEC (2023)

+Mutares acquired the Portuguese state-owned company EFACEC in 2023.

+Arriva

+In May 2023 Arriva's Danish and Serbian bus and rail operations were purchased as well as its bus operations in Poland.

+VR

+In 2024, VR's road freight business was purchased.